CAD Design Tips

 Don’t do it.
 The system does not recognise it and has no way of knowing the actual dimensions of the part.

-May be hard to notice with human eye but the computer recognises them and calculates them as extra cuts.
+May be hard to notice with the human eye but the computers recognise them and calculate them as extra cuts.